Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Methods

-\paragraph{ii) Soft matching of loops and components via Point Cloud IoU.} Next, we define a strategy for partial matching of components and loops.
+\paragraph{Step ii) Soft matching of loops and components via Point Cloud IoU.} Next, we perform partial matching of components and loops on nodes of the 3D skeleta of ground-truth and prediction.
 With skeleton nodes matched, some components or loops may overlap partly, as shown in Fig~\ref{fig:IoU_points}.
 We need to measure this, again being robust to differences in skeleton node density.

 Define $\TP_{p}$ to be the number of nodes in the predicted loop that is matched to a point in the ground truth (GT) loop; $\TP_{gt}$ the number of nodes in the GT loop that is matched to a point in the predicted loop, $\FP$ the number of nodes in the predicted loop that is not matched to a point in the GT loop, and $\FN$ the number of loops in the GT loop that is not matched to a point in the predicted loop.
 Similarly for components.
-Now, we might naïvely define the IoU score as
+Now, we might naïvely define the loop's IoU score as

-However, this is not robust to different node density.
-Instead, in analogy with samples from probability distributions, we define the point cloud IoU:
+However, this is not robust to differences in node density, as a very dense, but incomplete, prediction would get an inflated score.
+Instead, in analogy with samples from probability distributions, we define a point cloud IoU, which we use to measure loop-wise performance: